vsemionov/fleet/README.md

 Go-arounds are inferred from descents followed by climbs without landing, close to an airport and close to ground level.
 More formally:
 > Airport locations are inferred by computing clusters of positions,
-> where an aircraft's status changes from airborne to on-ground, and averaging the coordinates of each cluster's points.
+> where an aircraft's status changes from airborne to on-ground, and averaging the coordinates of each cluster's member points.
 > The DBSCAN algorithm is used, because the number of clusters (airports) is not known in advance.
 > It is performed in Robinson projection,
 > as a compromise to maintain similar scale globally and use Euclidian distance in a single pass.